Lost Horizons (Lemon Jelly album): Music

 Lost Horizons opens with "Elements", which "blends acoustic guitars, flugelhorns, synths, skittering breakbeat rhythms, a folksy harmonica, and ... a falsetto 'doo-doo' chorus".
 Overlaying the music is a voiceover, courtesy of English actor John Standing, that lists the basic 'elements' that make up the world: earth, metal, water, wood, fire, and (eventually, later in the song) sky.
 The second track, "Space Walk", is set to a recording of Ed White's 1965 space walk on the Gemini 4 mission.
 Franglen and Deakin chose to use the sample after listening to an album called Flight to the Moon (1969); the two were struck by how moving and emotive many of the tracks were.
 Deakin later said, "'One small step' leaves me cold, because it was so obviously scripted.
 But the spacewalk… even after hearing it so many times, it's so vivid."

 "Ramblin' Man" features a conversation between an interviewer (the voice of Michael Deakin—uncle of Lemon Jelly's Fred Deakin) and "John the Ramblin' Man" (the voice of Standing), during which he lists various places from around the world, ranging "from small Sussex villages to major world capitals."
 When listed in the order in which the locations are narrated, the message "Bagpuss Sees All Things" is spelled out midway through the song (from Brixton at four minutes ten seconds, to San José at four minutes 31 seconds) using the first letter of each location.
-The band had initially intended to use a sample of Errol Flynn talking about his travels, but since it only included four destinations they compiled a list of 200 places and recorded Standing reading them..
-The track begins with a sample from the outro of The Lady by Sandy Denny.
+The band had initially intended to use a sample of Errol Flynn talking about his travels, but since it only included four destinations they compiled a list of 200 places and recorded Standing reading them.

 The fourth track, "Return to Patagonia", features several jazz-inspired elements.
 It also samples the opening lines to the 1974 film Swallows and Amazons The song "Nice Weather for Ducks" is built around a sample inspired by John Langstaff's song "All the Ducks".
 This song was based on the popular Dutch children's song, "Alle eendjes zwemmen in het water" (translated: "All the ducklings are swimming in the water").
 Franglen later said that he and Deakin were drawn to Langstaff's recording because it "had a gentle madness to it, slightly unhinged".
 The duo had attempted to clear Langstaff's version for sampling, but were unable to.
 In the end, they had Enn Reitel re-record the vocal snippet.
 Franglen, while noting that Reitel's performance was good, said that once the sample was re-recorded, its "edge disappeared".
 "Experiment Number 6", arguably the album's darkest track, features a fictional field recording of a doctor documenting the side effects of an unnamed drug administered to a patient; the recording tells how the patient progresses from normalcy, to an "overwhelming sense of well-being and euphoria", before eventually dying.
 The album closes with "The Curse of Ka'Zar", which features "a two-part harmony chorus and jazzy drum loop".